rodrigozan/sms-mobizen/README.md

    const apiVersion = process.env.MOBIZEN_API_VERSION;
    const format = process.env.MOBIZEN_API_FORMAT;

-   const smsService = new SmsService(apiKey, apiServer, apiVersion, format);
+   const smsMobizen = new smsMobizen(apiKey, apiServer, apiVersion, format);

-   // Now you can use smsService.sendSms(...) to send SMS
+   // Now you can use smsMobizen.sendSms(...) to send SMS
    ```

 ### Configuration using Constants in the Code